pachterlab/kallisto/ext/bifrost/doc/tutorial/Intro.md

 - *reference* mode: the graph is built from **all** *k*-mers in the input data sets.
 - *sequence* mode: the graph is built from *k*-mers occuring **twice or more** in the input data sets.

-The reference mode is ideal for building the graph from reference genomes while the sequence mode is ideal for raw reads.
-Note that you can build your graph from assembled genomes and raw reads by combining both modes!
+The reference mode is ideal for building the graph from reference genomes while the sequence mode is better for reads.
+Note that you can build your graph from assembled genomes and reads by combining both modes!
 Parameters of the graph construction are set in an object of type `CDBG_Build_opt` that you must configure:
 - `CDBG_Build_opt::k`: Length of k-mers.
 - `CDBG_Build_opt::filename_seq_in`: Vector of input filenames for the sequence mode.
 - `CDBG_Build_opt::filename_ref_in`: Vector of input filenames for the reference mode.
 - `CDBG_Build_opt::nb_threads`: Number of threads to use.
 - `CDBG_Build_opt::verbose`: Print information messages during the construction.

 Input filenames can be provided in FASTA or FASTQ format, gzipped or not, and GFA.
-That's right: if you already have a graph in GFA format but not necessarily a de Bruijn graph, Bifrost will take its sequences to build a compacted de Bruijn graph.
+Indeed, if you already have a graph in GFA format but not necessarily a de Bruijn graph, Bifrost will take its sequences to build a compacted de Bruijn graph.
 You can also provide in input a list of filenames as a text file with one filename per line (be careful to not have empty lines).
 Once you're done with setting these parameters, constructing the graph is as easy as:
 ```cpp
 CDBG_Build_opt opt;